LEADING OFF: Astros, Indians seek sweeps; HR-happy playoffs | KitchenerPost.ca

 FLY, BALL, FLY

 The Year of the Home Run is heating up even more in the post-season.
-The late-inning shots by Ryan Zimmerman and Bryce Harper in Washington on Saturday boosted the total to a whopping 31 homers in just nine playoff games.
+The late-inning shots by Ryan Zimmerman and Bryce Harper in Washington on Saturday helped boost the total to a whopping 33 homers in ten playoff games.
 Big leaguers launched a record 6,105 longballs in the regular season, breaking the mark of 5,963 hit in 2000.
 The Yankees, who led the majors with 241 home runs this year, have connected six times in three games so far.

 WRIGLEY WAITS